byuignite-papers/RadLib_paper/submissions/CPC_response_to_reviewers.md

 1) It should be clarified that RadLib only provides radiation properties for non-scattering media.

+**TO DO: add this**

 2) In the program summary the description of the nature of the program is somewhat confusing from a grammatical construction standpoint.
 Particularly, the following part, "This presents a problem for practitioners who wish to use/implement radiation models for which [refers to what?] such models consitute [constitute?] only a small but important part of a larger simulation.
 Turbulent combustion simulations are one such example [example of what?].
 Often, rudimentary assumptions [in what?] are made and this can negatively impact results."

+**TO DO: revise program summary**

 3) In Page 2, "In some cases, radiative gains or losses are small compared to other energy sources or heat transfer modes and radiation can be safely neglected, ... difficult to simulate accurately without a robust radiation model."
 Please provide some references to support these arguments.

+**TO DO: add requested references**

 4) Please explain all the symbols used in equations.
 For example, eta in Eqn.
 1 (and subsequent equations), Eb  in Eqn.
 11.

+**TO DO: explain and/or list equation symbols not already addressed**

 5) Page, 4: "Global models are an important class of radiation property models that make use of spectrally-integrated radiation properties and are usually versions of the weighted sum of gray gases (WSGG) model [1, 2]."
 This sentence is somewhat misleading.
 It may be more appropriate to think of WSGG models as special cases of SLW or FSK models.

 	**The authors agree that this statement could be potentially misleading.
 The second half of the sentence (beginning with ". . .and are usually. . .") has been removed.**

 6) In lines 48-52 on Page 4, the authors say that the absorption coefficients are calculated using some correlations after some curve-fitting to spectroscopic databases.
 I am not sure what the authors refer to as correlations.
 There may be some correlations involved in WSGG models, but it is not clear to me where are correlations involved in RCSLW.

+	**The RCSLW model's key tool is the absorption line blackbody distribution function (ALBDF), which is calculated using sppectral data available from databases like HITEMP.
+This is discussed briefly at the end of Section 2.3 on pages 8-9.
+For more information on how spectral data is used to calculate the ALBDFs, please see reference [22].**

 7) On page 7, the authors mention that the PM model can be "reasonably accurate" in some cases and go on to say that, "The Planck Mean model is most appropriate under optically thin conditions  with  relatively  low  radiative  transfer  relative  to  other  heat  sources such  as  reactive  heat  release  rates."
 The Planck Mean model will be appropriate in optically thin cases as there is very little reabsorption.
 This may or may not be connected with "relatively  low  radiative  transfer  relative  to  other  heat  sources."
 In fact, if the radiative heat transfer is much lower than chemical heat release, neglecting radiation altogether may also be reasonable!
 Although, the definition of "relatively low" is subjective.